-The best networking groups, in our experience, are ones that you pay to join, since they attract a more serious group of professionals.
-The chances are good that you’ll make a useful connection or learn valuable information.
+The best networking groups, in our experience, are ones that you pay to join, because they attract a more serious group of professionals.
+The chances are good that you'll make a useful connection or learn valuable information.

 You're not the only one who turns to the internet for advice and information on real estate investment and other topics.
 It's always a good move to establish yourself as a subject matter expert within your market by publishing informative articles and blog posts on your website.

 When it comes to your online content, the more specific keywords that you can target, the better.
 It's tough for a small property manager to dominate keyword searches for huge cities and popular topics.
 However, a small business can be competitive in local keyword searches for a specific suburb, development, or niche topic.